-- 1. In the Keyfactor Command Management Portal, browse to System Settings Icon ❖ > Security Roles & Identities. - 2.
-On the Security Roles and Identities page on the Security Roles tab, click Add to create a new role to be used just to grant permissions to the service account(s) to support use of the expiration renewal handler. - 3.
-On the Details tab, give it an appropriate name and description to reflect this usage.

-- 4. On the Global Permissions tab, click the Enroll PFX toggle for Certificate Enrollment to enable it, click the Read and Schedule toggles for Certificate Store Management to enable them, and click the Read toggle for Management Portal to disable it, if enabled. - 5.
-Click Save to save the role.
+- 1. In the Keyfactor Command Management Portal, browse to System Settings Icon ❖ > Security Roles & Identities. - On the Security Roles and Identities page on the Security Roles tab, click Add to create a new role to be used just to grant permissions to the service account(s) to support use of the expiration renewal handler. - 3.
+On the Details tab, give it an appropriate name and description to reflect this usage. - 4.
+On the Global Permissions tab: - a.
+Select Certificate Enrollment and click the Enroll PFX toggle to enable it. - b.
+Select Certificate Store Management and click the Read and Schedule toggles to enable them. - c.
+Select Certificates and click the Read toggle to enable it. - d.
+Select Management Portal and click the Read toggle to disable it, if enabled. - 5.
+Click Save to save the role. - 6.
+On the Security Roles and Identities page on the Security Identities tab, click Add to add a new security identity. - 7.
+In the Security Identities dialog, enter the Active Directory user name of the service account under which the Keyfactor Command Service runs using DOMAIN\username format and click Save.
+If the account resolves correctly, the new identity will be saved and the dialog will close.